Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Background

-There is a choice between applying the scalarization to the data or to the multi-objective model \cite{chugh2022multiobjective}.
-In the ParEGO algorithm \cite{knowles2006parego}, which uses Chebyshev scalarizations, the scalarization is applied to the vector-valued observations.
-The resulting scalar values are then modelled with a GP and a single-objective acquisition function is used to select the next sample location.
-Chugh \yrcite{chugh2022multiobjective} refers to this as a mono-surrogate approach.
-Conversely, Paria et al. \yrcite{paria2020scalarizations} model each objective separately with a GP and then apply the scalarization to the model.
-The resulting one-dimensional stochastic process can then be plugged into any single-objective acquisition function.
-Chugh \yrcite{chugh2022multiobjective} calls this the multi-surrogate approach and recommends it over the mono-surrogate approach.
-This is the approach we will take below.

-An alternative to selecting a new random scalarization at each step is to instead take expectation over scalarization weights of an acquisition function applied to the scalarized objective.
-This approach was taken in \cite{astudillo2017avgscalar} for the knowledge gradient.
+One simple BO approach is to randomly select a new parameter \(\vect{\lambda} \in \Lambda\) for the utility function \(u_{\vect{\lambda}}\), at each iteration and optimize \(\alpha_\mathrm{KG}(\cdot,\, \vect{\lambda})\).
+An alternative is to instead take expectation over scalarization weights of an acquisition function applied to the scalarized objective.
+This approach was taken in \cite{astudillo2017makg} for the multi-attribute knowledge gradient.
 In formulae,